genixpro/kwola/docs/architecture.md

       └─ rank 1 / CUDA 1 ─┴─ NCCL DDP
 ```

 Ranks read recorded artifacts and build deterministic local shards.
+The parent prepares one batch
+per rank and places its tensors in PyTorch shared memory on Linux; later batches are reconstructed by
-Gradients synchronize through
+rank from recorded artifact references.
+Gradients synchronize through DDP.
+After a final barrier,
-DDP.
-After a final barrier, only rank 0 writes the training record and atomically publishes a
+only rank 0 writes the training record and atomically publishes a checkpoint.
+Whole traces and image
-checkpoint.
-Large images and checkpoints travel by artifact reference, never through process queues.
+batches never travel through control queues or pickle files.

+## Inference and training geometry

+The action catalog is stable and sorted: click/clear, explicit custom typing strings, configured
+generated typing strategies, optional double/right clicks, and independent up/down scroll channels.
+Its order defines both TraceNet output channels and recorded action indexes.
+Inference and sample
+assembly share the legacy screenshot transform: grayscale, aspect-preserving configured downscale,
+dimensions rounded upward to a multiple of eight, and values rounded to two decimals.
+Current-state
+training crops are seeded and action-centred; next-state crops use a separately seeded random centre.
+Images, action masks, reward masks, coordinates, and recent-action features are cropped together.

+The reward and loss equations preserve the historical present/future/state/advantage phases and
+auxiliary cursor, execution-feature, and future-symbol heads.
+Target checkpoints refresh on the
+configured global iteration cadence.
+Exploration combines the action, session, and test-step axes;
+repeat-action suppression resets when a previously unseen branch symbol appears.

 ## Run layout